The Texas Lawyer’s Creed

 2. I will endeavor to achieve my client’s lawful objectives in legal transactions and in litigation as quickly and economically as possible.

-3. I will be loyal and committed to my client’s lawful objectives, but I will not permit that loyalty and commitment to interfere with my duty to provide objective and
+3. I will be loyal and committed to my client’s lawful objectives, but I will not permit that loyalty and commitment to interfere with my duty to provide objective and independent advice.

 4. I will advise my client that civility and courtesy are expected and are not a sign of weakness.